GoogleChrome/web.dev/src/site/content/en/blog/generic-sensor/index.md

 Previously, remapping of sensor readings to screen coordinates had to be implemented in JavaScript.
-This approach is inefficient and it also quite significantly increases the complexity of the web application code: the web application must watch screen orientation changes and perform coordinates transformations for sensor readings, which is not a trivial thing to do for Euler angles or quaternions.
+This approach is inefficient and it also quite significantly increases the complexity of the web application code; the web application must watch screen orientation changes and perform coordinates transformations for sensor readings, which is not a trivial thing to do for Euler angles or quaternions.